mozilla/experimenter/README.md

 List all of the started experiments.

 #### Optional Query Parameters
-project__slug - Return only the experiments for a given project, an invalid slug will raise 404 status - Return only the experiments with the given status, options are:
+status - Return only the experiments with the given status, options are:
 - 'Draft'
 - 'Review'